 - Our free vision screenings for pre-kindergarten children – ages 0-6 – are conducted with an advanced hand-held Spot Vision Screener that is highly accurate in the determination of conditions such as nearsightedness, farsightedness, astigmatisms, strabismus, and amblyopia.

 - Our Focused Futures program seeks to ensure that at least 2,500 children ages 0-6 that we screen receive eye exams and glasses from 2022 to 2030.
 Sights for Hope’s partners connect qualifying families with free eye care services from participating professionals.

 - The Spot Vision Screener works on children as young as 6 months and is especially effective for use with children who are on the autism spectrum, have other physical challenges, or have language difficulties.

 - Families of children referred for care receive printed screening results to share with an eye care professional.

 - We screen 5,000 or more children ages 0-6 in a year, and up to 15% of these children are found to have a visual impairment of some degree.

-- All three of our Prevention Specialists are certified as children’s vision screeners from the national Prevent Blindness program.
+- Our two most senior Prevention Specialists are certified as children’s vision screeners from the national Prevent Blindness program.
 Our third Prevention Specialist has a Doctor of Optometry degree from the Southern California College of Optometry.